Kayastha: Chandraseniya Prabhu Kayasthas

 In Maharashtra, Chandraseniya Kayastha Prabhus (CKP) claim descent from the warrior Chandrasen.
 Historically they produced prominent warriors and also held positions such as Deshpandes and Gadkaris (fort holder, an office similar to that of a castellan.
-Traditionally, the CKPs have the upanayana (thread ceremony) and have been granted the rights to study the vedas and perform vedic rituals along with the Brahmins.
+The CKPs have the upanayana (thread ceremony) and have been granted the rights to study the vedas and perform vedic rituals along with the Brahmins.

 Karanas

-Karana is a caste found predominantly in Odisha and Andhra Pradesh.
-They are a regional subcaste of Kayastha and traditionally they were the official record-keepers in the royal courts during Medieval times.
+Karana is a community found predominantly in Odisha and Andhrapradesh.
+They are a prosperous and influential caste in Odisha and rank next to the Brahmins.
+They exclusively served the ruling powers as their ministers, advisors, governors, military commanders, record keepers and diwans.
+They have the highest literacy caste-wise and are highly prosperous.
+Karanas owned most Zamindaris in Odisha and were extremely rich.
+They also received large amounts of land grants in Khurda administration of Khurda Kingdom.
 They represent around 5% of Odia people.
 The Karanas are a forward caste of Odisha.

 Varna status

 As the Kayasthas are a non-cohesive group with regional differences rather than a single caste, their position in the Hindu varna system of ritual classification has not been uniform.